tekknolagi/tekknolagi.github.com/_posts/2018-01-12-im-confused.md

 ### I am not special.

+I am the product of many happy coincidences.
 I wrote my first line of code when I was around the age of nine.
-For some reason, people attribute a lot of meaning to that, but it all comes down to weirdly specific and lucky combination of factors:
+For some reason, people attribute a lot of meaning to that, but my interest in programming all comes down to weirdly specific and lucky combination of factors:

 * I did not play videogames, but somehow I wanted to make them
 * I had the wherewithal to ask my fourth grade teacher how to make videogames